 Take a look at the two example images.
 You should note that by intentionally selecting the margins and text size that the simple composition of feels balanced, legible and unified.
 This is because a system logical system is used to decide the sizing and proportions makes a dramatic impact on the overall composition.

 The sequence can extend to every element in the design.
 The possibilities are endless, ranging from the size of primary sections (header, columns, footer, etc…) to the margin and text sizing.

-The example to the right fits with in a 1024 x 768 resolution and has all the sizes based on numbers in the sequence.
+The example above fits with in a 1024 x 768 resolution and has all the sizes based on numbers in the sequence.
 Again you will notice that the overall composition feels balanced, has a strong sense of rhythm and visually feels aesthetically pleasing.
 Just the subtle use of the system makes a dramatic impact on a series of squares and text.